 You won’t hire everyone you interview, that’s for sure.
 But you can still benefit from those who didn’t make it.

 Follow up on your interviews with a phone survey.
 Ask them about how their interview went, what they liked, and what could’ve been better.
-This will give you a better understanding of future prospects.
+The survey results will give you a better understanding of your prospects.

 As an HR professional or business owner, you may be interested in our recent post on how to improve the candidate experience.